tjgillis/sdk-ios/README.markdown

 What's new in 1.12.1
 ====================
 * iOS 6 compatibility improvements
-* in-app iTunes purchases support for content units
+* In-app iTunes purchases support for content units, see (See note about this feature in the "Links to the App Store" section below.)
 * fixes for crashes affecting devices running iOS versions below 5.0

 1.12.0